seveas/python-prctl/docs/index.rst

   :func:`setreuid`, :func:`setresuid`, :func:`setfsuid`); make forged UID when
   passing socket credentials via Unix domain sockets.

+.. attribute:: set.syslog

+  Allow configuring the kernel's syslog (printk behaviour).
+Before linux 2.6.38 the :attr:`sys_admin` capability was needed for this.

+  This is only available in linux 2.6.38 and newer

 .. attribute:: set.sys_admin

   * Perform a range of system administration operations including: